atom0s/Steamless/README.md

 # Compiling Steamless

-Steamless is coded using Visual Studio 2015 (Update 3) at this time.<br>
+Steamless is coded using Visual Studio 2022.<br>
 To compile, you should only need to load the sln file and compile as-is.

 No changes should be needed to the solution or source.